sarahswu/sarahswu/README.md

 - 👋 Hi, I’m Sarah Wu, a Computer Science and Design student :)
 - 💞️ I’m interested in coding websites, apps, and games!
-- 🌱 I’m currently learning more about React and animations
+- 🌱 I’m currently learning more about AJAX and React.
 - 👀 I’m looking to collaborate on any interesting projects
 - 📫 Reach me by email :) : wusarah9@gmail.com
 - Check out my personal GitHub Page https://sarahswu.github.io/ !